 - WordPress handles your site’s maintenance and security.

-- WordPress.com offers paid upgrades to access business features.
+- WordPress.com offers paid upgrades to access advanced features.

-Here is a comparison of both WordPress options …
+Below is a summary of both WordPress options …

 (WordPress.org vs WordPress.com)

-If you plan to grow your business online using WordPress, the benefits of choosing the self-hosted option (WordPress.org) outweigh those of hosting a free blog at WordPress.com.
-You have full control over your web presence with no limitations.
+If you plan to build a professional business presence online using WordPress, we recommend choosing the self-hosted option.
+The benefits of choosing the self-hosted option (WordPress.org) outweigh those of hosting a free blog at WordPress.com.
+You have full control over your web presence with no restrictions.

 You can overcome the limitations of the free hosting option (WordPress.com) by upgrading to a paid hosted plan, but then why not just start with a WordPress site hosted on your domain name?